ewhitley/CDAKit/CDAKit/README.md

   //append our height to our record record.vital_signs.append(aVital)

-  //OK, let's convert our HDS record to HealthKit let hkRecord = CDAKHKRecord(fromHDSRecord: record)
+  //OK, let's convert our CDAK record to HealthKit let hkRecord = CDAKHKRecord(fromCDAKRecord: record)

   //let's explicitly set our preferred units to metric for a few things CDAKHealthKitBridge.sharedInstance.CDAKHKQuantityTypeDefaultUnits[.HKQuantityTypeIdentifierHeight] = "cm" CDAKHealthKitBridge.sharedInstance.CDAKHKQuantityTypeDefaultUnits[.HKQuantityTypeIdentifierBodyMass] = "kg"

-  //now let's convert back from HealthKit to our model let hdsRecord = hkRecord.exportAsHDSRecord()
+  //now let's convert back from HealthKit to our model let cdakRecord = hkRecord.exportAsCDAKRecord()

-  //render from our model to CDA - format set to .ccda (could also do .c32) print(hdsRecord.export(inFormat: .ccda))
+  //render from our model to CDA - format set to .ccda (could also do .c32) print(cdakRecord.export(inFormat: .ccda))
 }
 catch {
   //do something